 - Drink plenty of water.
 On a flight, you may be tempted to drink less so that you aren’t up and down to the loo all the time.
 However, flights dehydrate us rapidly, which causes unnecessary stress on our system.
 Staying dehydrated helps us to stay centred and balanced.
 If you are concerned about going to the loo and not wanting to clamber over other people, be sure to select an aisle seat in advance.

 - Bring your own food if necessary.
 If you think that the in-flight food won’t agree with your system, be sure to bring your own.
 Being prepared can take the stress out of the journey.
 Eating well when travelling also helps to keep your energy rejuvenated and fresh.
 Eating nutritious food is important to help control our mood.

 - Wear comfortable clothing.
 It sounds obvious, but if you forget, you’ll be uncomfortable, making for an unpleasant trip.
 Being comfortable will help preserve yourself so that you have more energy to deal with other more challenging ’empath’ things that might come up.

 - Make a conscious effort with boundaries.
 This is definitely possible no matter how close you are to other people.
 You can comfortably withdraw into yourself on a flight by closing your eyes whenever you want.
 Use soothing music on your mp3 player if it helps to help zone everything else out and focus internally.
-Breath in peace and calm and exhale and tension.
+Breathe in peace and calm and exhale and tension.

 Thanks for tuning in.
 I do hope that some of the tips in this article have been helpful.